What is Medical Amnesty?

 - the Chittenden County Correctional Facility (if Act 1 is full or the person is not cooperative he/she will be held in custody, but not charged with any crime).

-- Expect a follow up email from a staff member in the Center for Student Ethics and Standards, who will review the situation and determine appropriate next steps.
+- Expect a follow up email from a staff member in the Center for Student Conduct, who will review the situation and determine appropriate next steps.
 Failure to comply will revoke the amnesty and will result in the case being adjudicated as a student conduct matter.

-Please Note: The individual in need of assistance can go to one or more of the aforementioned places of detox.
+Please Note: The individual in need of assistance can go to one or more of the aforementioned places.

 What is the Medical Amnesty Program (MAP)?